 Second meaning of the title suggests that she is talking about the name “Ariel”, which means the lioness or lion of God.
 It gives her hope; a hope which is necessary to go on and spend life.
-Ironically, she could not find hope in her life and after five months of this poem, she ended her life while committing suicide.
-She found an option which increased her easiness and that option was to accept death by open arms.
+Ironically, she could not find hope in her life and after five months of this poem, she committed suicide.
+She found an option which increased her ease and that option was to accept death by open arms.

-Another interpretation of the title is that “Ariel” may be the name of poetic spirit, which is obviously considered as the highest spirit in literature.
+Another interpretation of the title is that “Ariel” is the name of poetic spirit, which is obviously considered as the highest spirit in literature.
 It gives enthusiasm to the writers and every poet gets inspiration from it.
-As we know that the poet does not directly talks about horse; she is indeed talking about a spirit; it may be assumed a horse, a poetic spirit or any other thing which may seem best to the mind of the readers.
-It is only Sylvia who knows what does “Ariel” means in this poem.
-Critics can take help from her autobiography are they can linguistically interpret the meaning of this poem but what exactly the poem is about?
-It is only known to Sylvia Plath.
+As we know that the poet does not directly talk about horse; she is indeed talking about a spirit; it may be assumed a horse, a poetic spirit or any other thing which may seem best to the mind of the readers.
+It is only Sylvia who knows what does “Ariel” mean in this poem.
+Critics can take help from her autobiography or they can linguistically interpret the meaning of this poem but what exactly the poem is about, only Sylvia Plath knows it.
 Hence, an interpretation of the poem is: there may be chances that she is talking about the spirit of poetry to get inspiration.

 Sylvia Plath’s imagery, her diction level and style are very expressive in this poem.
-The most important element, which is appreciated by many critics, is the use of imagery; the poet knowingly and willingly used this imagery in order to put her inner conflicts in front of the readers.
+Most important element, which the critics have appreciated is use of imagery; the poet knowingly and willingly used this imagery in order to put her inner conflicts in front of the readers.

 Many critics have interpreted the meaning of this poem as per their knowledge and experience but A. Alvarez has exact idea about it.
 A. Alvarez commented:-